skliff13/DCS_KneeboardMaker/README.md

 This tool allows generating kneeboard slides that can be used for navigation in Digital
 Combat Simulator (DCS) missions.
+Examples of the generated slides are shown in the last section of this README.

 ## Input data